 Make sure you are self-motivated

 To truly succeed, your motivation has to come from within, because outside pressure rarely works.
 “Think about why you want to make the change—is it important to you, or is it mostly influenced by others, like your doctor, your spouse, or a friend?”
 Deborah Tate, MD, an obesity and behavioral researcher at the University of North Carolina, told the National Institutes of Health.
 “Research suggests that if it’s something you really want for yourself, if it’s meaningful to you, you’re more likely to stick to it.”
-Here are 11 creative tricks you haven’t tried for motivation.
+Here are some creative tricks you haven’t tried for exercise motivation.

 Know why you’re doing it

 Even if you think you’re self-motivated, make sure you have a good enough reason “why” to stick to your resolution.
 “The belief that we ‘should’ do something leads to low-quality motivation,” writes motivational scientist Michelle Segar, PhD, for US News and World Report.
 “People who stick to their resolutions dump the should-based ‘whys.’
 Instead, they resolve to change their behavior because they truly want to improve areas of their daily life.”
 Research backs this up.
 So instead of thinking you “should” lose weight, your motivation might be that you want to have more energy to play outside with your kids.